James Berry

 Experience & expertise

 James is a leading public, civil and regulatory barrister.
-Over the past decade, he has been involved in numerous high profile and complex cases in a wide variety of courts and tribunals up to and including the Court of Appeal.
+Over the past 15 years, he has been involved in numerous high profile and complex cases in a wide variety of courts and tribunals up to and including the Court of Appeal.
 James often appears unled against KCs and more senior counsel.
 He is equally comfortable making detailed legal submissions in a judicial review as he is cross examining witnesses in front of a civil or inquest jury.

 James is a member of the Attorney General’s B Panel.
 He holds law degrees from UCL (1st Class Honours) and Harvard Law School.
 He acts as legal advisor to the National Police Chiefs’ Council’s Human Rights Committee.